SergeyStaroletov/TestingDVBT2/README.md

 DVB-T2 Test Dialog based on Kaffeine
 ===================

 Integrates qt plot widget, map from the mission planner project, and rtl-sdr.
+See <a href = "src/dvbtest">src/dvbtest</a>

 It uses Kaffeine classes to work with transponders and a DVB card (tested only with Astrometa/Sony).